 Similar to other carnivores ferrets give birth to their babies called kits.
-These tiny kits are born with the weight of 6-15 grams and are as long as human’s little finger on the hand.
+These tiny kits are born with a weight of 6-15 grams and are as long as the human’s little finger on the hand.
 Kits grow very fast and put on 10-20 grams every week as they are fed by jill’s milk.
-Jills are female ferrets who take care of the newborn babies.
+Jills are female ferrets who take care of newborn babies.

 Every jill has from 5 to 9 nipples to feed her kits, but of their number is bigger than the number of nipples she will feed them by shift.

 Kits eat milk for about 3.5 weeks and have that milky smell by that time.
 After they get their first teeth they start eating solid food.